Jarmos-san/hugo-blog/content/posts/google-serverless-infrastructure-what-are-the-differences.md

 - Choose App Engine if the application isn’t containerised.
 But, you need a fully-managed platform to deploy the application.
 With App Engine you let Google take care of managing the backend systems.
 Scaling it up or down?
 Let Google do it.
 Managing dependencies?
 Let Google handle it as well.

 - And finally, Cloud Functions.
 Choose it if you want a zero-management way to glue together other modular pieces of code.
 Especially true if the application is built on top of microservice architecutre.
 Cloud Functions can act as glue-code for the application.
-You can design your app to invoke a certain Function only on specific set of events & so on.
+You can design your app to invoke a certain Function only on specific set of events.
+And Google will take care of scaling it up/down as & when required.

 ## Final Words

-I hope now you’ve a better understanding of Google’s serverless computing offering.
+Hopefully you’ve a better understanding of Google’s serverless computing offering right now.
 I, for sure learned a lot while using & researching each of these services.
 But I might've missed out on something.
 Or perhaps you would like to add a thing or two to the article.
 If so, then feel free to reach out to me. 🤗

-That said, now you should've a better understanding of serverless computing.
-So, go ahead & deploy something of your own.
+That said, since you understand serverless computing now, go ahead & deploy something of your own.
 And if did, you might want to read these articles for further inspiration:

 - [How to Create an Overpowered Blog With Hugo (As a Wordpress Alternative)](./blogging-with-hugo-as-an-wordpress-alternative.md)
 - [A Standard & Complete CI/CD Pipeline for Most Python Projects](./a-standard-ci-cd-pipeline-for-python-projects.md)